MudassarBashir/spring-framework/README.md

 for the web application to be able to interact with it's data.
 Application is deployed as a WAR file locally in Tomcat 7.
 I've defined the data source as a JNDI resource in Tomcat's conf subdirectory.

+09.11.2017 After a resources clause was added to the master POM file to allow for packagind of the XML bean definition files into the WAR file, and a context.xml file was added to get Maven's Tomcat 7 plugin to register a jndi data source, I also had to make a Maven run configuration in Intellij IDEA to run this application in an embedded Tomcat 7 server using Maven's Tomcat plugin.